-The bill establishes requirements and procedures for law enforcement's use of facial recognition technology and mandates annual reporting.
+The bill establishes requirements, procedures, prohibitions, and mandates annual reporting for law enforcement's use of facial recognition technology.

-If you operate a law enforcement agency in Maryland, you must comply with new facial recognition technology requirements by June 30, 2026, or face potential penalties.
+If you operate a law enforcement agency in Maryland, you must comply with new facial recognition technology regulations by June 30, 2026, or face penalties.

 What do these statuses mean? ▼